End-to-end testing for API only Ruby on Rails apps with Cucumber syntax

 And ...

-I have to confess that we tried to integrate Cucumber into our Rails API only project but we met some unexpected surprises along the way, including mocking, VCR etc, so we put this project on hold until we know how to do them properly.
+I must confess that we attempted to integrate Cucumber into our Rails API-only project, but we encountered some unexpected challenges, including mocking and VCR.
+As a result, we put the project on hold until we have a better understanding of how to handle them properly.

-That is until a few days ago, when I came across the Turnip gem, which proudly advertises that it is a Gherkin extension for RSpec and that basically we can write cucumber features in RSpec.
-Hm… very interesting stuff.
+However, a few days ago, I stumbled upon the Turnip gem, which proudly advertises itself as a Gherkin extension for RSpec.
+It allows us to write Cucumber-like features in RSpec.
+This piqued my interest.

 The Turnip gem

-A Turnip scenario is basically a lightweight cover around the RSpec it block, meaning the whole scenario runs in the scope of a single it block, which gives us all the advantage of it.
+A Turnip scenario is essentially a lightweight wrapper around an RSpec it block, which means the entire scenario runs within the scope of a single it block, offering all the advantages it provides.

 For example, we can separate the expectation from the exercise when we expect to send a message to a class.